-Everything begins with a conversation.
-The custom process is very collaborative!
+I absolutely love working on custom pieces!
 I want to hear and learn all about the piece you're envisioning, what gets you excited, the story behind the stones, the story behind the person you're gifting the piece to or the milestone you're celebrating for yourself - I want to know it all!
 No detail is too small.

 Once you have either completed our inquiry form or our initial phone call, I'll formulate a quote based on the information given.
 The proposal will arrive in your email, and it will be valid for 14 days from the date you've received it.
 Due to the ever changing metal markets, the length of time our proposals are valid must be limited.
 If you are not prepared to move forward at this time, your quote will be archived and a new proposal can be reissued at a later date should you choose to move forward later.
-Proposals will also include valuable information like estimated timeline and the specific project's details.
+Proposals will also include valuable information like estimated timeline, stone removal and metal recycling fees, and the specific project's details.

 If you are ready to move forward, yay!
 I'd be thrilled to work with you.
 The proposal is interactive so I'll need you to complete it and send it back to me.
 Two things will happen next.
 Either the initial proposal was exactly what you had in mind, in which case I send you a deposit invoice that must be paid within 5 days of receipt.
 Or, changes need to be made to the initial proposal, and I send you a different deposit invoice to account for my time in making those changes and reissuing a new proposal.